VISTA-Bench: Do Vision-Language Models Really Understand Visualized Text as Well as Pure Text?: Benchmark Details

 \subsection{Visualized-Text Question Statistics}

 To characterize the visualized-text representations in VISTA-Bench, we provide a detailed analysis of the question images across all 1,500 instances.
+In the final dataset, there are 1,462 multiple-choice questions and 38 open questions.
 Each question is rendered into a high-resolution visualized-text image, capturing the full textual content in a pixel-based format.
+We also observe that the open subset is generally more challenging.
+Although the random-guess baseline for multiple-choice questions is 25.77\%, the evaluated models perform well above chance, making the gap with open questions more meaningful.
+For example, for Gemini-3.1-Pro-Preview, the multiple-choice accuracy is 81.94\% (T) and 81.33\% (VT), while the open-question accuracy drops to 73.68\% (T) and 50.00\% (VT).

 Table~\ref{tab:image_summary} summarizes the basic statistics of these images, including height, width and aspect ratio.
 All images are standardized to a fixed width of 800 pixels, while heights vary from 88 to 7,683 pixels, with a mean height of 351.9 pixels and a median of 187 pixels.
-The resulting aspect ratios (width divided by height) span from 0.1 to 9.1, reflecting the diversity in text length, layout and formatting across the dataset.
+The resulting aspect ratios (width divided by height) span from 0.1 to 9.1, reflecting the diversity in formatting across the dataset.

-Table~\ref{tab:image_distribution_v2} provides a finer-grained distribution analysis.
+Table~\ref{tab:geometric_distribution} provides a finer-grained distribution analysis.
 The majority of visualized-text question images (82.9\%) have heights below 500 pixels, with only a small fraction extending beyond 2,000 pixels.
-The aspect ratio distribution indicates a strong horizontal orientation: over half of the images (52.9\%) have a width-to-height ratio of 4.0 or greater, whereas vertical or nearly square layouts are rare (2.0\% and 4.5\%, respectively).
+The aspect ratio distribution indicates a strong horizontal orientation: over half of the images (52.9\%) have a width-to-height ratio of 4.0 or greater, whereas vertical or nearly square layouts are rare.

 These statistics highlight the variability in the visualized-text question layouts in VISTA-Bench, including a wide range of heights, aspect ratios and text densities.
-This diversity is critical for evaluating VLMs’ ability to decode high-density textual information when presented as visualized pixels, mirroring realistic document and exam-style question layouts.